karanchahal05/MentalHealthModel/README.md

 # MentalHealthModel
-This a project that diagnoses mental health conditions using qEEG data
+This a project that diagnoses mental health conditions using qEEG data.
+The file named "properalgorithm.ipynb" contains all the code.